You have no items in your shopping cart.

 2.3.4.
 “Act of Parliament” or any Order, Regulation, Statute, Statutory Instrument, Code of Practice, Byelaw, Directive or the like, whether detailed expressly or incorporated by general reference, shall be deemed to include a reference to any amendment, re-enactment or replacement of it;

 2.3.5.
-A reference to writing or written includes faxes and emails.
+A reference to writing or written includes emails.

 3.2.
 The Customer’s purchase order, or the Customer’s acceptance of a quotation or estimate for Training, constitutes an offer by the Customer to purchase the Training specified in it on these Conditions.
 No offer placed by the Customer shall be accepted other than by written acknowledgement issued and executed by the Company or (if earlier) by providing the Training, when a contract for supply and purchase of the Training on these Conditions will be established.
 The Customers standard terms and conditions (if any) attached to, enclosed with or referred to in any purchase order or other document shall not govern the Contract.